-Whilst the cutover workload for individual service providers will depend on the location and number of their existing customers, overall the task is massive: of the more than eight million premises due to be connected to an nbn network service by 2020, 3.9 million premises were ready for service as of January 2017.
+Whilst the cutover workload for individual service providers will depend on the location and number of their existing customers, overall the task is massive: of the more than eight million premises due to be connected to an NBN service by 2020, only half a million have been connected as of July 2015.17

-Uncertainties in nbn network availability
+Uncertainties in NBN availability

-On the delivery side, service providers will need to manage customer expectations as to exactly when they will be able to get nbn services.
+On the delivery side, service providers will need to manage customer expectations as to exactly when they will be able to get NBN services.

 Mike Lay explains that there is potential for customer confusion.
-This is because describing premises as being 'passed', 'serviceable' and even 'connected' by nbn co can mean different things in terms of how soon the occupants of those premises can expect to get nbn network based services.
+This is because describing premises as being 'passed', 'serviceable' and even 'connected' by the NBN can mean different things in terms of how soon the occupants of those premises can expect to get NBN-based services.